Are you a ponytail kinda gal? Looking to up your game a bit and try out a bubble ponytail? You’ve come to the right spot!

 I know, this kinda seems like a no brainer but it’s worth mentioning.
 If you start with tangled hair it’ll make the ponytail look funny and it make it so hard to work with.

-2. Put the hair in a ponytail.
+2. Put it in a ponytail.

-3. Wrap hair tie
+3. Cover the elastic hair tie

 This part is totally optional!
 If you do it, simply take a small chunk of hair from underneath your ponytail.
 Wrap it around your hair tie until there is a small tail left underneath the ponytail.

 Using a bobby pin, pin the tail under the base of the ponytail.
 Easy peasy!

 4. Tie another clear elastic slightly below the first

 You can use make this as big or as little of a gap as you want.
 This will depend on how much hair you have and how you want the ponytail to look.

 Next, you’ll want to gently tug a bit of the hair above the second elastic but below the first.Slightly tugging it loose will give it a full, bubble look to it.